AmericanRedCross/GeoForce/Docs/VectorTiles.md

                     "AWS": "*"
                 },
                 "Action": "s3:GetObject",
-                "Resource": "arn:aws:s3:::<name of bucket>/*”
+                "Resource": "arn:aws:s3:::bucket_name/*”
             }
         ]
     }

 3. click on the Add CORS Configuration
 4. Enable website hosting.
 Add the index.html and error.html
-5. create a root folder for your pbf folders (e.g. pbfs).
+5. create subfolders for each of your data sources (e.g. gadm0, gdam1, gadm2, gadm3).
 Right-click and make public.

 ####Next: Upload to S3 with gzip content-encoding